hesandra/highfive/README.md

 ## Usage

 # Company
- 1.[Login/Signup] >> Enter email address and password to create or login to an existing account.
+ 1. [Login/Signup] >> Enter email address and password to create or login to an existing account.

- 2.[Edit Profile] >> Edit Profile and provide industry and location, as well as upload picture that represents culture
+ 2. [Edit Profile] >> Edit Profile and provide industry, location and picture that represents culture, which is needed to enable matches with applicants' preferences

- 3.[Jobposts] >> Click on jobposts for the category junior, mid or senior to find all jobposts or delete them.
-Create new will create a jobpost in the respective category and bring user to the interview section where questions with the respective difficulty level can be chosen.
-By clicking save, the interview will be attached to the new jobpost.
+ 3. [Jobposts] >> Click on jobposts for the category junior, mid or senior to find all jobposts or delete them.
+ 4. [Interview] >> Creating a new jobpost in the respective category will bring users to the interview section where questions with the respective difficulty level can be chosen.
+By clicking save, the interview will be attached to the new jobpost and applicants will be able to find the jobpost on their end.

- 4.[Submissions] >> By clicking on 'see submissions' in jobpost view, all submissions will be shown for that specific jobpost.
+ 5. [Submissions] >> By clicking on 'see submissions' in jobpost view, all submissions will be shown for that specific jobpost.
 Clicking on watch applicatin will show all videos and code by the applicant.
-After the review comments and status can be updated.
-Save will inform the applicant about the decision.
+After reviewing the submission, comments and status can be updated.
+Saving it will inform the applicant about the decision.

  # Applicant
  1. [Login/Signup] >> Authenticate via Github Auth0 provider strategy